 - 1. To demonstrate good external citizenship by contributing to learned society/conference events, journal and grant reviews etc; - 2.
-Working closely with the deputy director, support and/or attend international events; for example WHO and UNAIDS meetings and workshops; - 3.
-Be an active member of the MeSH community of practice.
+To contribute to activities that will help to achieve PRUComm's and the Department of Health Services Research and Policy's objectives.